Code1983/VSD-VLSI-Workshop/README.md

 # Advanced Physical Design using OpenLANE/Sky130 Workshop
 VSD VLSI Workshop 25-29 Nov 2020

 Currently a work in progress...
+The workshop was done in Openlane:rc2 but most of them were replicated on my local machine with openlane:rc5

 # Workshop Structure
 Day1 – Inception of open-source EDA, OpenLANE and Sky130 PDK